 If you receive an offer for a place at one of the Selective Entry High Schools, it is not transferable to another school.

 If you need to change any application details, such as your child’s name, postal address, email address or current school, you must inform the Selective Entry Unit by email: firstname.lastname@example.org.

 If you wish to withdraw your application, you must inform the Selective Entry Unit in writing at email@example.com.
-An administration fee of $25 will be kept if an application is cancelled before 25 May 2018.
+An administration fee of $45 will be kept if an application is cancelled before (date to be advised).
 There is no refund if an application is withdrawn after this date.

 Special arrangements for the exam can be organised for students (e.g. wheelchair access or materials for visually impaired students).
 Requests for special arrangements must be made at the time of application.

 Places in the selective entry high schools are offered in rounds – the first round of offers is distributed in early August each year.
 In 2023, the first round of offers will be sent via email (date to be advised).
 Applicants who receive a first round offer will have until (date to be advised) to accept or decline this offer.
 Instructions on how to accept or decline the offer will be included in the email.